 Unless advised by a physician, naturopath or Traditional Chinese Medicine practitioner it is best to stick to between 1-3 grams daily.
 Some studies may suggest specific amounts for particular diseases or issues, such as 3-6 grams daily for renal or liver disease or 3.5 grams for reaching peak performance.
 Higher dosages can be safe with the assistance of a practitioner, naturopath or Traditional Chinese Medicine practitioner (Tuli, H.S., et al., 2014).

 Side Effects of Cordyceps Supplementation

-Though side effects are rare, gastrointestinal behaviour such as dry mouth, nausea, and diarrhea have been reported.
+Though side effects are rare, gastrointestinal behavior such as dry mouth, nausea, and diarrhea have been reported.
 Allergic responses are rare but they may happen.
-In terms of supplementing with Cordyceps during pregnancy and breastfeeding, there is not enough evidence for either a positive or negative result, therefore it is best to speak with your family physician.
+In terms of supplementing with cordyceps during pregnancy and breastfeeding, there is not enough evidence for either a positive or negative result, therefore it is best to speak with your family physician.

-There are also mixed results for individuals with autoimmune diseases such as rheumatoid arthritis, lupus and multiple sclerosis.
-For the later, there is research on Cordyceps possible benefit for reducing the symptoms of Multiple Sclerosis, however, more research must be done (Tuli, H.S., et al., 2014).
+There are also mixed results for individuals with autoimmune diseases such as rheumatoid arthritis, lupus, and multiple sclerosis.
+For the latter, there is research on Cordycep’s possible benefit for reducing the symptoms of multiple sclerosis, however, more research must be done (Tuli, H.S., et al., 2014).

 eds.
 Benzie, I.F.F., Wachtel-Galor, S. (2010).
 Herbal Medicine: Biomolecular and Clinical Aspects: Second edition.
 CRC Press: New York.